mincrmatt12/nmfu/README.md

 The _finish-statement_ causes the parser to immediately stop and return a `DONE` status code, which should be interpreted by the calling application as a termination condition.

 The _wait-statement_ spins and consumes input until the _match-expression_ provided matches successfully.
 Importantly, no event (including end of input!) can stop the wait statement, which makes it useful primarily in error handlers.

+It is also important to note that this is _not_ the same as using a regex like `/.*someterminator/`, as the wait statement does _not_ "try" different starting positions for a string when its match fails.
+More concretely, something like `wait abcdabce` would _not_ match `abcdabcdabce`, as the statement would bail and restart matching from the beginning at the second `d`.

 ### Expressions